ICT-Mahidol/Gemini-2023/EsanLamSing/gemini-tcs/gemini-1/implementations/README.md

 ## How to run this project
 We seperate Frontend (React.js) and Backend (SpringBoot with Postgresql) This project requires to run Frontend and Backend seperately with docker command:
+For the backend please use `gradlew build` before run docker
 - Start server by using `docker-compose up`
 - Stop server by using `docker-compose down`